Last updated on October 25, 2023

 The story is told in simple language so a young reader, especially one struggling with reading, can sound out the words and learn to read as they realize that perhaps their problems with reading are not unique to them alone.

 The line drawings are sweet and add another dimension to the story.
 Young readers will instantly feel a bond with this little girl as everyone has their own struggles, whether with reading or something else.

 Beautifully and compassionately told by a masterful writer.

-|Lorilyn sharing books with children in Kathmandu, Nepal|
+|Lorilyn sharing books with children in Kathmandu, Nepal

 I remember when I homeschooled my daughters how hard I searched for books to get my daughters excited about reading.
 With the new school year just beginning and many children lagging behind following a year of Covid challenges, Book Love will be a hit with school-age kids who struggle with reading.

 It’s hard to overestimate how important reading is as a lifelong skill.
 Children develop analytical thinking from reading.
-Based on what I heard a famous general once said, my motto for Book Love is: Young readers become world leaders.
+Based on what I heard a famous general once say, my motto for Book Love is: Young readers become world leaders.

-Book Love will be available on all book platforms and in bookstores through Ingram.
+Book Love will also be available on all book platforms and in bookstores through Ingram.
 By making it available as a preorder on Amazon, I want to give parents, teachers, and librarians an advanced opportunity to incorporate it into their educational curriculum for this year.
 Grade level will depend on the child, but I would say first grade (with help) through third grade (independent reader) would be most appropriate.

 I’m also available for personal appearances at schools and homeschooling events in the North-Central Florida area.
-Please contact me at authorLorilynRoberts@gmail.com to make arrangements.

 A short blurb from another Readers’ Favorite reviewer: